RESONANCE-RACING-BAJA/ArduinoAndWebsiteCodebase/README.md

-# Resonance-Racing-
-Website for Resonsnce Racing ,Pune
+# This is the branch for the possible error that I faced during interfacing different sensors in arduino